homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Only Once should be on relation model

-Better way of getting arcade game actions onto the experience model....Experience model when laoding should search all arcade game and add the actions to itself

 Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...

+SELECT CHIPS AUTO
+Asynchronous and FreeSolo MUI Autocomplete is now in the docs

+IMPORTED GAMES
+  Mark an imported game as just like a 'library' in order to be able to import it.
+I just cant trust users to handle this on their own.

 MIGRATE TO TYPESCRIPT?
   https://github.com/airbnb/ts-migrate

 RENAME ACTIVITYS?
   brew install rename

-  Asynchronous and FreeSolo MUI Autocomplete is now in the docs